 If an approval is provided for removal, council will require replacement planting at a ratio of 4:1 so that the canopy of the Shire can be maintained for future generations.
 Details of these requirements will be provided at the time of approval.
 The DCP outlines council's assessment criteria when undertaking assessments.

-Tree Application Fees apply from 28 November 2016
+Tree Removal Application Fees apply from 28 November 2016

 FEE: - $150 for tree removal applications.
-50% discount available for pensioner property owner
+No Fee – for tree pruning only applications

 When tree removal is part of a development application